 Facing a ticket in Hamilton doesn’t mean you’re out of options, but it does mean you have to act within a specific timeline.
 Once you’re issued a ticket by the Hamilton Police or the OPP, the clock starts ticking on your defense.
 At 50 Main Street East, the process follows a very specific path, and missing a step can result in an automatic conviction.

 In Hamilton, you typically have 15 days to decide how to respond.
 You generally have three choices: pay the fine (which is a full admission of guilt), request an early resolution meeting with a prosecutor, or go straight to a trial.
 For more severe infractions, like stunt driving or driving under suspension, you might receive a Summons to Appear.
-This is different from a standard ticket because it’s a court order – you or your legal representative must show up to address the charge formally.

 Before rushing to pay a ticket, which means pleading guilty, speak with our experienced traffic ticket specialist